MicrosoftDocs/entra-docs/docs/identity/monitoring-health/scenario-health-sign-ins-compliant-managed-device.md

 ## Mitigate common issues

-The following scenarios are common issues that could cause a spike in sign-ins requiring a compliant or managed device.
-This list is not exhaustive, but provides a starting point for your investigation.
+The following common issues could cause a spike in sign-ins requiring a compliant or managed device.
+This list isn't exhaustive, but provides a starting point for your investigation.

 ### Many users are blocked from signing in from known devices

-If a large group of users are blocked from signing in from known devices, a spike could indicate that the these devices have fallen out of compliance.
+If a large group of users are blocked from signing in to known devices, a spike could indicate that these devices have fallen out of compliance.

 - Check your [Intune device compliance policy](/mem/intune/protect/device-compliance-get-started).
 - Check your [Conditional Access device compliance policies](/troubleshoot/mem/intune/device-protection/troubleshoot-conditional-access#devices-appear-compliant-but-users-are-still-blocked).